PhilipPanda/SecurOS/docs/HOWTO-INSTALL.md

     4. Save your changes and exit the BIOS or UEFI settings.

-    5. Upon booting from the USB drive or virtual machine, you will encounter the SecurOS installation menu.

-    6. Proceed by following the on-screen instructions, which include selecting your preferred installation language, keyboard layout, and other initial settings.

-    7. Continue to configure your system, specifying your time zone, creating a user account, and setting your system preferences.

-    8. Select the installation location and, if required, partition your disk according to your preferences.

-    9. Carefully review the installation settings, and when you are satisfied, commence the installation process.

-    10. Upon completion, remove the USB drive (if applicable) and restart your computer.
+    5. Now boot into SecurOS

+    6. Select an option from the grub boot loader.

+    7. Let SecurOS do its thing and you'r ready.

 ## Post-Installation Setup

-    1. Log in using the user account you created during the installation.
+    1. Log in using the default user account [ Username : securos ] [ Password : securos ]

     2. After initial login, update your system using the package manager, and install any essential drivers or software.